Joey Boy (film): Production

-British Lion had been owned by the government.
-In 1964 the Conservative government had it denationalised.
-Among the films made by British Lion in its first year of independence were Joey Boy, Rotten to the Core, Dr Who and the Daleks and Dr Terror's House of Horrors.
-By November 1965 British Lion were seeking re-nationalisation.
+British Lion had been owned by the Conservative government since December 1963.
+In 1964 the government had it denationalised.
+Joey Boy was among the films released by British Lion in its first year of independence.
+By November 1965 it was seeking re-nationalisation.

 Critical reception

+The Monthly Film Bulletin wrote: "This laboured farce makes a peculiarly dispiriting addition to the list of Launder-Gilliat productions.
+The script, an anthology of clichés of barrack-room and wide-boy humour, interspersed with juvenile horseplay and tired vulgarity, is bereft of wit and originality.
+Since Frank Launder's sluggish direction fails to remedy these deficiencies, the film is as visually shoddy as it is unfunny.
+In the circumstances, it is not too surprising that Harry H. Corbett's central performance should resolve itself into an unpleasingly complacent display of mugging, and the experienced supporting players make equally little of their unpromising material.
+The film does perhaps perk up slightly with the visit of the parliamentary delegation, but only by comparison with the tedium of what has gone before, and the final shot (Harry H. Corbett pulling a lavatory chain) is all too crudely apt."

 The Guardian called it a "hopelessly ramshackle vehicle" for Harry Corbett.

-Britmovie wrote, "despite pretensions to follow in the same vein as the Boulting Brothers Private's Progress there’s a distinct lack of humour here, the combined talents of TV comics Harry H. Corbett, Reg Varney and Stanley Baxter are sadly wasted in this fitful film."
+Britmovie wrote, "despite pretensions to follow in the same vein as the Boulting Brothers Private's Progress [1956] there's a distinct lack of humour here, the combined talents of TV comics Harry H. Corbett, Reg Varney and Stanley Baxter are sadly wasted in this fitful film."